aldsim/machball/docs/machball_tutorial.rst

 ================================

 This is a simple tutorial on how to use and how to make the most of Machball.
-It assumes that you have a Python distribution with the jupyter environment, numpy (which is one of Machball’s dependencies), matplotlib, and Machball installed.
+It assumes that you have a Python distribution with numpy (which is one of Machball’s dependencies), matplotlib, and Machball installed.

 Let’s start by importing matplotlib and numpy: